hadilq/CleanArchitectureFP/README.md

 Checks
 ---
-To run all the tests and checks please run `./gradlew clean check`.
+To run all the tests and checks please run `./gradlew clean check connectedCheck`.